Specialist Finance

 What costs are involved in development finance?

-Can I get development finance with limited experience?
+Can I get development finance with limited development experience?

-What GDV and profit levels do lenders expect?
+What GDV and profit levels do development finance lenders require?

 What experience do I need for development finance?

 Experience requirements vary by lender and project complexity.
 For smaller schemes (1-4 units), some lenders accept first-time developers with strong professional teams.
-Larger projects typically require demonstrable track record.
+Larger projects typically require a demonstrable track record of delivering similar schemes.
 Consider partnering with experienced contractors or starting with simpler refurbishment projects if you're new to development.
+We regularly help first-time developers by presenting transferable skills and assembling strong professional teams.

 What deposit do I need for development finance?

 With typical 65% LTGDV and 85-90% LTC parameters, developer equity usually represents 10-15% of total project costs.
 For a £1m project, expect to contribute £100,000-£150,000.
-Some lenders offer higher leverage for experienced developers, while first-timers may need more equity.
+Some lenders offer higher leverage for experienced developers with strong track records, while first-timers may need more equity.
+The equity must come from personal resources -- lenders do not accept borrowed deposits.

 How do drawdowns work on development finance?

 Build costs are released in arrears following verification by an independent monitoring surveyor.
-The process: complete a stage of works, request drawdown, QS inspects and certifies, lender releases funds (usually 5-7 working days).
+The process: complete a stage of works, request drawdown, QS inspects and certifies progress, lender releases funds (usually 5-7 working days).
 Most lenders operate monthly drawdown cycles.
+Funds are released against pre-agreed milestones such as foundations, superstructure, wind and watertight, first fix, second fix, and practical completion.

 What happens if my project overruns or costs increase?

 Lenders typically require 5-10% contingency in your cost plan.
 If costs exceed this, additional equity is usually required first.
 Some lenders may increase facilities if headroom exists.
-For time overruns, most loans include extension options for additional fees.
-Communicate early with your lender if you foresee issues.
+For time overruns, most loans include extension options (typically 3-6 months) for additional fees.
+Communicate early with your lender if you foresee issues -- we maintain ongoing contact with lenders throughout our clients' projects.

 Why Choose CMB for Development Finance?